 Achilles tendon tears are common.
 They typically occur during running or jumping and are most common among middle-aged men and athletes.
-Very rarely, spontaneous Achilles tendon tears have occurred in people who take fluoroquinolone antibiotics.
+Very rarely, spontaneous Achilles tendon tears have occurred in people who take fluoroquinolone antibiotics or corticosteroids.

 Diagnosis of Achilles tendon tears is clinical (1).
 The patient's ability to flex the ankle does not rule out a tear.